"Why are billboards so large?" The boy asks.

 "But I'm small compared to you Dad."

-"You're bigger than all the worlds combined, and smaller than the ant you remembered."
+"No, you're larger than all the worlds combined, but smaller than the ants you fondly remember."

 The boy nods.